mancavesports3024/sports-card-investment/backend/GOOGLE_OAUTH_SETUP.md

 ## Need Help?

 If you're still having issues:
 1. Check the backend console for error messages
-2. Verify all environment variables are set correctly
-3. Make sure the Google OAuth app is properly configured
-4. Test with a simple search to see if authentication works